 Officer and staff safety and wellbeing are at the heart of Police Scotland's commitments.
 The challenges for policing have never been greater.
-Although much of crime is evolving in line with wider societal change, other aspects remain the same, but with increased scrutiny and pressure.
+Although much of crime is evolving in line with wider societal change, other

 We will create the right environment for our staff to be able to work effectively and equip them to make decisions, ensuring they are trusted and empowered to do so.